Late last year, a rumor that Leah Messer had joined a cult began to make it's way across the social media landscape.

-At first, it seemed too ridiculous to be true, but eventually, the reports were confirmed by a reliable source -- Leah herself.
+At first, it seemed too absurd to be true, but eventually, the reports were confirmed by a reliable source -- Leah herself.

 First, she took to Twitter and started trying to convince A-list celebrities to join Mastery in Transformational Training.